joanna2206/Zomato-landing-page/README.md

-##set up created for our application
+##set up created for our application m